 Whether your injury was caused by a car accident, slip and fall, or other incident, a spinal cord injury is often a frightening and overwhelming experience.
 Victims suffering from spinal cord injuries may face serious and long-term effects that lead to substantial financial and emotional costs.
 Some victims may also face permanent or temporary paralysis in one or more areas of the body.
 It is crucial for victims to seek immediate medical treatment in order to maximize their chance for recovery.
 Fortunately, victims may also be entitled to compensation for their losses.

-Seven Symptoms of Paralysis To Watch for After a Spine Injury
+Secondary Symptoms of Paralysis To Watch for After a Spine Injury

 What are the symptoms of paralysis after a spinal cord injury?
 Here are 7 signs to look for:

-- Numbness in the affected area,
+- Numbness in the affected area.

-- Lack of feeling when the area is touched by an object or person,
+- Lack of feeling when the area is touched by an object or person.

-- Impairment of vision,
+- Impairment of vision.

-- Lack of feeling of pain in the injured body part,
+- Lack of feeling of pain in the injured body part.

-- Inability to feel heat or cold,
+- Inability to feel heat or cold.

 - Tingling sensations felt in other areas of the body.

 The best hope for combatting paralysis after a spinal cord injury is to seek immediate medical treatment.
 Your next step as a victim, or as the family member of a victim, is to obtain guidance from a knowledgeable legal attorney who has experience handling the complexities of spinal injury cases.
 Obtaining compensation after a spinal cord injury is crucial to your long-term ability to pay for treatment and support yourself and your family financially.
-Fortunately, we are here to help.
-We encourage you to check out the feedback from our many previous clients for more information.